 Dr Veronica Tamsitt is a UNSW Postdoctoral Fellow and a member of the Southern Ocean dynamics, circulation and water mass formation project team.
 Her research combines ocean observations and models to better understand the three-dimensional structure of the Southern Ocean overturning circulation and its role in climate.
 As a member of the CSHOR team Dr Tamsitt will be working with state-of-the-art climate models and novel ocean observations to investigate different aspects of the Southern Ocean circulation.
 In particular, she will be using model analyses and Lagrangian particle tracking to better understand the underlying dynamics of upwelling hotspots associated with undersea topography and mapping the pathways of upwelling Circumpolar Deep Water to the Antarctic continental shelf.

-Mr Saisai Hou is a visiting PhD student from the Ocean University of China and a member of the Southern Ocean observations and change project.
+Mr Saisai Hou is a visiting PhD student from the Ocean University of China and a member of the Southern Ocean observations and change project team.
 His research interest focuses on impacts of polynyas on water masses in Prydz Bay.
 Mr Hou is sponsored by the China Scholarship Council.

 Mr Zhi Li received an MSc from the Ocean University of China in 2018.
 He commenced his PhD at UNSW in August of the same year.
 A member of the Southern Ocean dynamics, circulation and water mass formation project team, Mr Zhi’s initial work is diagnosing Subantarctic Mode Water formation and variability (and drivers) using Argo data and atmospheric reanalysis products for buoyancy fluxes.
 Mr Zhi is sponsored by the China Scholarship Council.